oracle/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/cleanup.md

    $ kubectl delete namespace traefik
    ```

-3. If you set up a database for the Update 4 use case:
+3. If you set up a database for `JRF` or the Update 4 use case:
    ```shell
    $ /tmp/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service/stop-db-service.sh
    ```